CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M04_Unit 4 Create and configure an Azure load balancer.md

     module: 'Module 04 - Load balancing non-HTTP(S) traffic in Azure'
 ---

 # M04-Unit 4 Create and configure an Azure load balancer

 In this exercise, you will create an internal load balancer for the fictional Contoso Ltd organization.

+   >**Note**: An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20and%20configure%20an%20Azure%20load%20balancer)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 #### Estimated time: 45 minutes (includes time to create bastion host)